jfjlaros/HUMID/README.rst

 conda install -c bioconda humid
 ```

-If you want to, you can also install HUMID FromSource_.
+If you want to, you can also install HUMID `from source <https://humid.readthedocs.io/en/latest/install.html#from-source>`_

 Usage